PUBLIC LIGHT BUS (Green Minibus and Red Minibus)

 GREEN MINIBUS

-There are 2977 (at end of 2009) green minibuses all of which are regulated by the Transport Department.
-They operate on 350 fixed routes with fixed fares and timetabled services, four of which are cross-harbour services.
+There are 3317 (at end of 2023) licensed green minibuses all of which are regulated by the Transport Department.
+They operate on about 350 fixed routes with fixed fares and timetabled services, four of which are cross-harbour services.
+The average daily passenger patronage, as the end of 2023, is about 1.35 million.
+Green minibuses operate as franchises controlled by about 30 companies, the largest being controlled by AMS Public Transport which operates a fleet of about 600 minibuses with about 1,500 drivers.
+At the end of 2020 there were about 8,000 green minibus drivers.
+Green minibus drivers are company employees with fixed salaries.
 Several routes can be useful to tourists and the vast majority of buses accept Octopus Card fare payments.
+A number of routes offer Octopus Interchange Fare Discounts when connecting with MTR trains at some stations.
 Services are usually frequent and some routes operate a 24 hour service.

 Green minibus at Sai Kung Minibus Terminus